IIITLucknowSWEngg/CSITTeam016/README.md

 **HashCode** : Competitive Coding Platform

 ### Description
-The project aims to create a CodeForces-like competitive programming platform, providing users with the experience of algorithmic problem-solving in a controlled and gamified environment.
-The platform enables users to participate in contests, view problem archives, and track personal progress, focusing on accessible, high-performance web design.
+The project aims to create a CodeForces-like competitive programming platform, providing users with the experience of algorithmic problem-solving.
+The platform enables users to participate in contests, view problem archives, and track personal progress.

 ### Project Scope
 - **Included:**